-Adobe is not a certificate authority.
-As a result, Adobe Sign does not issue digital certificates itself but works with virtually every digital certificate issued by third party trust service providers, many of which are recognised by Adobe Sign through the Adobe Approved Trust List (e.g. this list includes trust service providers such as DigiCert, GlobalSign, QuoVadis, etc.).
+Digital Certificates - For the production of advanced or qualified electronic signatures, Adobe Sign does not issue digital certificates itself but works with virtually every digital certificate issued by third party trust service providers, many of which are recognised by Adobe Sign through the Adobe Approved Trust List (e.g. this list includes trust service providers such as DigiCert, GlobalSign, QuoVadis, etc.) and/or are included in the European Union Trusted Lists.
+Several of the listed providers (such as GlobalSign, Intesi, InfoCert, etc.) have already updated their existing digital certificate solutions in order to be compliant with the new open standard for cloud-based digital signatures.